steerapi/brunch-with-bacon/README.md

-# Brunch with Edge Benedict
+# Brunch with Bacon

-Brunch skeleton with AngularJS 1.2.0-rc-2, jQuery 2.0.3, Bootstrap 3.0, and Sling UI 0.1.2
+Brunch skeleton with AngularJS 1.2.0, jQuery 2.0.3, Bootstrap 3.0, Heroku

 ## Getting started
 * Install [Brunch](http://brunch.io): `npm install -g brunch`.
 * Install Brunch plugins: `npm install`.
 * Install [Bower](http://bower.io) components: `bower install`
 * Watch the project with continuous rebuild by
-`brunch watch --server`.
+`brunch w -s`.
 This will also launch HTTP server.
-* Or build the minified project with `brunch build --optimize`.
+* Or build the minified project with `brunch b -P`.

 Open the `_public/` dir to see the result.